RCA VP 3000

 RCA also sold the systems as stand-alone keyboards as the VP 600 series.
 The VP 616 had an RS-232 serial port and calculator keypad while the VP 606 removed the keypad.
 The VP 611 replaced the 616's serial port with an 8-bit parallel port, suitable for being feeding into a typical microcomputer keyboard controller like the one on most S-100 bus machines.
 The VP 601 removed the keypad from the 611.
-The 616 sold for $68, while the 601 was only $56.
+The 616 sold for $68, while the 601 was $56.

+Reception

+InfoWorld in 1982 approved of the VIP3501's bug-free performance, durable design, and ability to fit in a briefcase.
+While regretting the membrane keyboard, lack of 80-column display, and lack of examples in the documentation, the magazine concluded that it was an excellent product that would become popular as an inexpensive data terminal.